 This includes decisions to:

-The review panel has three business days to give you its decision.
+The review panel has three business days to give an individual its decision.

-If you do not agree with a decision made by the review panel on any matter except ECT, you have the right to appeal to the Court of King's Bench.
+If an individual does not agree with a decision made by the review panel on any matter except Electroconvulsive therapy (ECT), the individual has the right to appeal to the Court of King's Bench.

 Confidentiality

-All information about your diagnosis and treatment is confidential.
+All information about an individual’s diagnosis and treatment is confidential.

 Information will only be released:

-• To persons who need it to give you treatment;
+• to persons who need it to give an individual treatment;

-• To other persons with your written consent; and
+• to other persons with the individual’s written consent; and

-You have a right to information about yourself.
-It may be kept from you only if it will hurt you or another person.
-In case of dispute, you may appeal to the Privacy Commissioner for an order to release the information.
+All individuals have a right to information about themselves.
+Information may be kept private only if there are safety concerns regarding the release of the information.
+In case of dispute, all individuals may appeal to the Privacy Commissioner for an order to release the information.

-For more information about your rights under The Mental Health Services Act:
+For more information about rights under The Mental Health Services Act:

-• Ask an official representative in the SHA; or
+• ask an official representative in the Saskatchewan Health Authority; or

 We need your feedback to improve saskatchewan.ca.
 Help us improve